 It doesn’t matter if they’re a new or returning customer.

-Are looking for a new shirt for a Saturday night, or are looking for information on your B2B enterprise software.
+Or whether they’re looking for a new shirt for a Saturday night, or are looking for information on your B2B enterprise software.

 Or if they’re just looking for some quick out-of-hours customer service support.